nicecop123/Multipersona_ChatBot/README.md

     ```

 ### ⚙️ Configuration
+>[!IMPORTANT]

-This application requires an API key from Google's Gemini Pro API.
+>This application requires an API key from Google's Gemini Pro API.

 1.  **Obtain your API Key:**
     - Go to the [Google AI Studio](https://aistudio.google.com/app/apikey) and create a new API key.